nftone/nmc-vision-api-docs/README.md

 #### Asset name values
 `GET /asset/hex/{hex}/name_values`

+---

 ### Searching for assets
-1. Establish a connection to the websocket server at `wss://ws.nmc.vision`.
+1. Establish a connection to the websocket server at `wss://ws.nmc.vision`
 2. Upon successful connection, you can start sending search requests.
 3. Send a JSON message with the following structure:
-   - `type`: Specifies the type of message, which should be set to `'search'`.
+   - `type`: Specifies the type of message, which should be set to `'search'`
-   - `search`: Contains the search parameters and options for asset searching.
+   - `search`: Contains the search parameters and options for asset searching

 ```javascript
 // Example